Updated: May 19

 What to pack

-Had to pack food.
-The places I planned to visit on my "day trip" were your basic touristy type places which means jerked chicken, overpriced drinks (and twanging tour guides who assume you're American if you speak standard English *cringe*).
+I chose to pack food.
+The places on my "day trip" itinerary were your basic touristy type places which means I could reasonably expect jerked chicken, overpriced drinks (and twanging tour guides who assume you're American if you speak standard English *cringe*).
 I was not having it so I made Cranberry-Almond Chicken Salad sandwiches then bought fruit and bottled water in Half Way Tree (probably why I missed the bus tbh).

 Things to do